-(F)(2)(iii) Charter school funding and share of funds: Charter schools in Colorado receive 100 percent of LEA per-pupil operating revenues under the state School Finance Act.
-The authorizer may choose to retain up to five percent of these funds for the charter school's share of central administrative overhead costs and must provide an accounting for all such funds withheld.
+Under the School Finance Act, charter schools in Colorado receive 100% of LEA perpupil operating revenues.
+The authorizer may choose to retain up to 5% of these funds for the charter school's share of central administrative overhead costs and must provide an accounting for all such funds withheld.
 The authorizer must refund any of these funds not actually used for central overhead costs.
-(For LEAs with fewer than 500 students, the LEA may retain up to 15 percent.)
-Charter schools opened in SY 2004-2005 or later in LEAs that have retained exclusive chartering authority and have 40 percent or greater at-risk students receive additional funds through the alternate at-risk funding calculation.
+(For LEAs with fewer than 500 students, the LEA may retain up to 15% for overhead costs.)
+Any charter school that began operations in the 2004-2005 school year or after, is located within an LEA that has be given exclusive chartering authority and has a student population consisting 40% or more of at-risk students receives additional funds through the alternate at-risk funding calculation.
 This formula gives charter schools a proportionate share of the at-risk funds provided to the LEA through the School Finance Act.

-Unless the school and the LEA specify otherwise, the LEA provides federally required educational services (see 22-30.5-112 in Exhibit VI.F(2)i-1).
-The charter school and the LEA may also negotiate for the LEA to provide other services to the school, such as transportation, custodial services, food services, and the like.
-The amounts to be paid for these services are to be calculated based either on (1) the LEA-wide per-pupil cost, multiplied by the number of students in the charter school; (2) the actual cost; or (3) a single set fee negotiated by the parties for a bundle of services (22-30.5-112.1 in Exhibit VI.F(2)i-1).
+Unless the school and the LEA specify otherwise, the LEA provides Federally required educational services.
+The charter school and the LEA may also negotiate for the LEA to provide other services to the school, such as transportation, custodial services, food services and the like.
+The amounts to be paid for these services are to be calculated based either on (1) the LEA-wide per-pupil cost, multiplied by the number of students in the charter school; (2) the actual cost; or (3) a single set fee negotiated by the parties for a bundle of services.
 The LEA may withhold agreed-upon funds for these purposes.
-At the close of the fiscal year, the LEA provides an itemized accounting of other services provided to the charter school for which the parties had not negotiated a specific amount (CRS 22-30.5-112 in Exhibit VI.F(2)i-1).
-LEAs must direct a proportionate share of federal and state categorical aid programs to charters (except for federally required education services that the parties agree will be provided by the LEA).
-See Exhibit VI.F(2)i-1 for CRS 22-30.5-112(3).
+At the close of the fiscal year, the LEA must provide an itemized accounting of other services provided to the charter school for which the parties had not negotiated a specific amount.
+LEAs must direct a proportionate share of Federal and State categorical aid programs to charters (except for federally required education services that the parties agree will be provided by the LEA).